vendrhub/vendr-documentation/content/core/1.0.0/reference/orders.md

 #### GetOrders
-Gets a list of Orders with the given IDs.
+Gets a list of Orders with the given IDs

 ***Signature:***